anastmel/kaiko-cryptomarketdepth/README.md

                      instrument_class='spot')
 ```

-## Example of Usage : How liquid is ETH compared to BTC
+## An Example of Usage: How liquid is ETH compared to BTC?

 To access the comparative market depth of a cryptocurrency, such as ETH with BTC or any other cryptocurrency, taken from certain exchanges, you can use the `assets_depth()` function of the module.
 The default exchanges used are the top 10 most liquid exchanges according to [Kaiko's proprietary liquidity scoring methodology](https://www.kaiko.com/pages/exchange-ranking), and the default quote assets are the most liquid stable assets (USD, USDT, DAI, BUSD, and USDC), but you can include additional quote assets as well.
 There are many different quote assets to consider for a single base asset's liquidity, including blue-chip assets like BTC and ETH, that a protocol could employ; to stay on the conservative side, our default code limits the quote assets to the largest stablecoins.

-Thanks to the create_json() function you can export the fully aggregated result by cryptocurrency, in a json format as shown below.
-You can choose to get this liquidity expressed in your assets unit or in USD thanks to a simple parameter.
+You can export the fully aggregated result by cryptocurrency in JSON format with the `create_json()` function.
+This allows you to choose whether to express liquidity in your asset units or in USD using a simple parameter.

 ```python
 df = kk.assets_depth(apikey='your_api_key_here',